-As you explore Tokyo during your visit to the Olympic and Paralympic games Tokyo 2020, walk across Rainbow Bridge to take in the panoramic views and get to know this famous landmark.
+As you explore Tokyo, walk across Rainbow Bridge to take in the panoramic views and get to know this famous landmark.
 Entrance to the bridge is free.
 On the north route you’ll see Tokyo Tower nestled among skyscrapers to the west, and Tokyo Sky Tree to the east.
 On the south route, the shipping cranes look like giant birds, and on a clear day, it’s possible to see Mt Fuji.
 The striking white bridge is illuminated at night by solar-powered lights.
 The white lights change to colored patterns for holidays or special events.

 Rainbow Bridge, spans Tokyo Bay to connect the man-made island of Odaiba to the rest of Tokyo.
 The suspension bridge was completed in 1993.
 One of the challenges in creating the bridge was to make it high enough to allow large shipping vessels to pass underneath, but low enough for airplanes landing at Haneda airport.
 The top level of the double-decker bridge is a toll-road, the Shuto Expressway.
 The lower level has the Yurikamome line, local road Route 482 and a free pedestrian walkway popular with local joggers.

 You can cross Rainbow Bridge from the Odaiba side or the Shibaura side.
 It is easier to start on the Shibaura side as one must take an elevator to the start of the walkway.
 From the Odaiba side, you must walk up a long slope to reach the bridge’s pedestrian level.
 Bicycles are allowed on the bridge but must be mounted on a small trolley provided and pushed across the bridge.
 Walkers may take the north or south route, but people with bicycles must take the specified routes.